 To begin all three simultaneously is asking for trouble and disappointment.

 The Right Way to Create Multiple Streams of Residual Income

-If you are going to pursue multiple streams of income then it is important to follow a proven, step-by-step process that will maximize your odds of success.
+If you're going to pursue multiple streams of income, then it's important to follow a proven, step-by-step process that will maximize your odds of success.
 Below is that step-by-step process:

 Step 1: Master the First Stream of Income

-Begin by picking one stream of income that you are deeply passionate about.
-For some people it will be real estate and for others it will be owning your own business.
+Begin by picking one stream of income that you're deeply passionate about.
+For some people it will be real estate, and for others it will be owning your own business.

-Your first stream of income should be something so personally exciting that you would do it whether you ever made a buck at it or not.
+Your first stream of income should be something so personally exciting that you'd do it whether you ever made a buck at it or not.